MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 6. Select **Next** to initiate network migration.
 VMM will perform imports and exports at the back end.
 7. To verify that the virtual machine is successfully migrated, check the VMs list on the destination host.
 Turn on the VM and re-enable live migration on the Azure Stack HCI host.

-## Step 9: Migrate VMware workloads to Azure Local instance using SCVMM
+## Step 9: Migrate VMware workloads to Azure Stack HCI cluster using SCVMM

 VMM offers a simple wizard-based experience for V2V (Virtual to Virtual) conversion.
 You can use the conversion tool to migrate workloads at scale from VMware infrastructure to Hyper-V infrastructure.
 For the list of supported VMware servers, see [System requirements](system-requirements.md).